MITgcm-contrib/ecco_polar_regional/LarsenC/README.md

 Furthermore, you will need .bin files that are in here https://ecco.jpl.nasa.gov/drive/files/ECCO2/High_res_LarsenC/repository_bin_files.

-Do not hesitate to send me an [email](mailto:mattia.poinelli@jpl.nasa.gov) if you need support with running these experiments in parallel.
+Do not hesitate to send me an [email](mailto:mattia.poinelli@jpl.nasa.gov) if you need support with running these experiments in a parallel environment.